 It might be a good day to visit somewhere like Shibuya or Harajuku where you’ll be in and out of shops or, take in the new Team Lab venue or one of Tokyo’s museums, and wear your shades when you’re outside.

-2. Try the Power of Smell
+2. Use the Power of Smell

 Aromatherapy oils can help you sleep when you don’t want to and pep you up when you need an energy shot.